 - Keyword research

-Conduct an SEO competitor analysis to find out who is competing for the same keywords as you on Google, the strength of their SEO strategy, and which authoritative domains are referring to their website.
+Conduct an SEO competitor analysis (using a tool like GrowthBar) to find out who is competing for the same keywords as you on Google, the strength of their SEO strategy, and which authoritative domains are referring to their website.
 See our step-by-step guide here for advice on this process.

 - SERPs analysis

 SERPs stands for Search Engine Results Pages, and a SERPs analysis is simply the process of analysing the top 10 results returned for your company's chosen keywords.
 Content that is written around your keywords by influencers, businesses, and publications are all in indirect competition with your business, in terms of both revenue and web-traffic levels.

 - Look at Paid Data